COBRA Insurance Texas

 COBRA Health Insurance Texas Cost

 When you extend your health insurance coverage with your employer after becoming ineligible for coverage, you will pay more than you had in the past.
-You will pay what you had paid before, plus the amount paid by your employer plus the administrative fee for processing the insurance payments.
-As an example, if your cost for health insurance is $300 per month and your employer paid $400 per month, you will now pay $700.
-If the administrative fee was the maximum allowable two percent, you would pay $714 per month.
+You will pay what you had paid before, plus the cost is the full group premium plus the administrative fee.
+For 2026, the cost of an individual COBRA plan in Texas often exceeds $850 to over $1,300 per month, depending on the plan type.
+For a family, the cost can easily exceed $2,500 to $3,500 per month.

 Licensed Agent